-NATURE Lab is short for North Troy Art, Technology and Urban Research in Ecology
+North Troy Art, Technology and Urban Research in Ecology

-The Sanctuary for Independent Media is located in North Central Troy, one of the most environmentally devastated neighborhoods in New York State.
-One block from the Hudson River, the organization’s campus is adjacent to brownfield areas, combined sewer overflows, and seemingly endless litter.
-The long-gone prosperity of this neighborhood is evident in its architecture, though many handsome buildings have been left vacant and decaying.
+NATURE Lab is a volunteer-led initiative of The Sanctuary for Independent Media.
+Our ecosystem in North Central Troy is one of the most environmentally devastated neighborhoods of New York State.
+One block from the Hudson River, our environmental education campus is adjacent to brownfield areas, combined sewer overflows, and seemingly endless litter.
+The long-gone prosperity of this neighborhood is evident in its architecture, with many historic buildings left vacant and decaying.
 NATURE Lab seeks to remediate the disrepair through education, resource access, and inspiration.

-- Seining in the Hudson River
+- Hudson River Water Quality

 - Collard City Growers gardens

 - Collard City Growers Aquaponics